Wychbury Medical Group – New Salaried GP Vacancy 4 – 8 Sessions

-The Practice plans to recruit at least 2 salaried GPs to extend and enhance its current team to support those currently working at Wychbury Medical Group and improve patient services.
+The practice is looking to recruit a Salaried GP on a full or part-time basis to extend and enhance its current team to support those currently working at Wychbury Medical Group and improve patient services.

 Person Specification and Job Description

 Wychbury Medical Group is an established practice providing care for 21,800 patients from 3 Dudley registered surgery sites.
 The organisation currently has 16 GP’s, 9 of whom are Partners.
 The practice has a diverse population and has surgery sites situated in varied residential locations within Dudley.
 The local area is within close reach of wonderful countryside and also provides excellent access to Birmingham city centre; there is a good central transport infrasturcture with easy connection to UK motorways and excellent local schools.

 We had our first CQC visit in August 2016 and were very pleased with the outcome achieving ‘Good’ in all areas with a note of ‘outstanding’ for our Urogynae service.
 One thing that was identified and was well received by the inspector was that despite having 3 sites the practice is considered ‘lean’, this is felt to be because of efficient working practises.

 Postgraduate Registrar Training

 Dr Gaurav Shemar